SIGWROC/wroc/site/content/_index.md

     neutralize the homing signal.
 intro:
   heading: Who are we?
-  text: 'Antonio Byrd, Brandee Easter, and Chris Lindgren.
+  text: 'Antonio Byrd, Brandee Easter, Chris Lindgren, and hopefully a wroc-solid crew.
 That''s who.'
 values:
   heading: Our values
   text: >-